eliasnogueira/3-design-patters-arch-decisions/README.md

 ### Configuration Management

-It provides a way to set different values for a running application without the necessity of re-compile or re-run it.
+It provides a way to set different values for a running application without the necessity of re-compiling or re-running it.
 Normally, this approach accepts dynamic values injection through environment variables or by modifying a configuration file.